averisitservice/EduNest-App/README.md

 # EduNest — Student Mobile App

 Flutter mobile app for **students** of the EduNest school ERP.
-Students connect to their school with a school code, sign in with a username and password, and view their profile, class details, and school information.
+Students connect to their school with a school code, sign in with a username and password, and can view their profile, timetable, homework, notes, exam schedule, results, fee status, and school contact info — and pay pending fees via Razorpay.

 Part of a three-app system: